 12. Have amazing, and I mean amazing customer service.
 No customers means no business.
 Seriously, I am forever grateful to each and every one of mine and I know they appreciate the fact that I pride myself on my customer service.

 13. Remember this is a business not a hobby.
-You may love rose geranium soap but you are going to have to make gallons of lavender and mint because that is what sells best (insert whatever is applicable for those) You are also going to have to spend far more time at the laptop than you ever anticipated.
+You may love making decorative soap but you are going to have to make gallons of plain designs because that is what sells best (insert whatever is applicable for those) You are also going to have to spend far more time at the laptop than you ever anticipated.